Breakster/rhythmruby/README.md

 check out the examples provided and the documentation based on YARD.
 The examples are aimed at creating single and multi instrument rhythms.

-in the next minimal example we have skipped the creation of the rhythm string. we write a predefined rhythm to midi
+In the next minimal example we have skipped the creation of the rhythm string.
+A predefined rhythm is written to midi.

 **a minimal example**